 Department of Pharmaceutics 4, Rajiv Academy for Pharmacy, Mathura - 281001, Uttar Pradesh, India.

 ABSTRACT: In olden days, plants have been an ever dependent source of medicine.
 Ayurveda, Siddha, Unani and Homeopathy have mentioned the use of plants in the treatment of various human diseases.
-Ficus bengalensis Linn.
+Ficus benghalensis Linn.
 (Banyan tree) Moraceae is a plant that is widely distributed in India.
-The English name Banyan is given by the Britishers to this tree because under the tree Banias i.e. the Hindu merchants used to assemble for business.
-To the Hindus it is sacred and worshipped with special prayers on Vata Sawitri day.
-This plant is reported to possess many useful pharmacological activities also viz. anti-inflammatory, antihyperglycemic, antidiabetic, anti-arthritic, antihyperlipidemic, hypo cholesterolemic, analgesic, anti-bacterial, antifungal, larvicidal, anti-diarrhoeal, antimutagenic, anti-oxidant, cytotoxic, hepatoprotective, antiallergic and immuno-stimulatory.
-The aim of present review is an effort to give a detailed survey of the literature on its traditional uses, pharmacological activities and other commercial uses.
+The English name Banyan is given by the Britishers to this tree because under the tree Banias, i.e., the Hindu merchants used to assemble for business.
+To the Hindus, it is sacred and worshipped with special prayers on Vata Sawitri day.
+This plant is reported to possess many useful pharmacological activities also viz. anti-inflammatory, antihyperglycemic, antidiabetic, anti-arthritic, antihyperlipidemic, hypocholesterolemic, analgesic, antibacterial, antifungal, larvicidal, anti-diarrhoeal, antimutagenic, antioxidant, cytotoxic, hepatoprotective, antiallergic and immunostimulatory.
+The aim of the present review is an effort to give a detailed survey of the literature on its traditional uses, pharmacological activities, and other commercial uses.

-Ficus bengalensis Linn., Botanical description, Traditional uses, Pharmacological activities
+Ficus benghalensis Linn., Botanical description, Traditional uses, Pharmacological activities

-INTODUCTION: Plants have been playing the role of major source of drugs in Indian as well as other ancient systems of medicine in the world.
+INTRODUCTION: Plants have been playing the role of a major source of drugs in Indian as well as other ancient systems of medicine in the world.
 Earliest descriptions of curative and preventive properties of medicinal plants found in Rig-Veda, Charaka Samhita and Sushrusha Samhita give extensive details on various medicinal herbs.
-India having an ancient heritage of traditional medicine, by the means of Materia Medica, provides a great deal of information on the traditional aspects of therapeutically important natural products obtained from herbs.
+India has an ancient heritage of traditional medicine, by means of Materia Medica, provides a great deal of information on the traditional aspects of therapeutically important natural products obtained from herbs.

 Indian traditional medicines have their roots well spread in various systems of medicines including Ayurveda, Siddha, Unani and Homeopathy.
-The herbal drugs are primarily evaluated on the basis of their phytochemical and pharmacological aspects 1.
-Ficus bengalensis (FB) (Moraceae) is commonly known as Banyan tree or Vata or Vada tree in Ayurveda.
+The herbal drugs are primarily evaluated based on their phytochemical and pharmacological aspects 1.
+Ficus benghalensis (FB) (Moraceae) is commonly known as Banyan tree or Vata or Vada tree in Ayurveda.
 There are more than 800 species and 2000 varieties of Ficus species, most of which are native to the old world tropics 2.

 It is endemic to Bangladesh, India and Sri Lanka.
 It is also known as Bengal fig, Indian fig and East Indian fig, Indian Banyan or simply banyan (English), also borh, nyagrodha (Sanskrit), Bat, Bargad and Bar (Hindi).
 The English name Banyan is given by the Britishers to this tree because under the tree Banias that is, the Hindu merchants used to assemble business.

-The triad Ganges, the Himalayas and the banyan tree symbolize the images of India, for this reason it is considered as National Tree.
-Ficus means fig and bengalensis means belonging to or is of Bengal 3.
+The triad Ganges, the Himalayas, and the banyan tree symbolize the images of India; for this reason, it is considered as National Tree.
+Ficus means fig and benghalensis mean belonging to or is of Bengal 3.